 Provide your visitors and the UBCMS with a higher level of protections.

-The UBCMS is not quite ready for systematic implementation of SSL using the Page Properties settings.
+The UBCMS is not quite ready for systematic implementation of SSL using page Properties.
 If you would like to make your site secure, please run the testing procedures described on this page, then contact us for assistance in completing the process from the back end.

 An increasing number of websites are switching their pages over to secure (https:// vs. http://) configurations, for practical reasons, and because search engines like Google are pushing hard for this change.